FIRST VISIT

 When you arrive

-When you arrive at your center for your scheduled appointment, you will tell the receptionist you are here for a forensic interview.
+When you arrive for your scheduled appointment, please inform the receptionist that you are here for a forensic interview.
 The receptionist will have everyone sign in and give you a visitor’s badge.

-The receptionist will have you sit in the waiting room and a family advocate and child engagement specialist will come to greet you and bring you to a private meeting space.
+You will then sit in the waiting room, and a family advocate and child engagement specialist will come to greet you and bring you to a private meeting space.

 The child engagement specialists will help your child feel comfortable before they speak with a forensic interviewer.
-Your child will get to meet the person who will be interviewing them and learn some fun facts about the interviewer.
-They will also get to see the room where the interview will take place, and have a chance to ask any questions they may have.
+Your child will learn about the person who will be interviewing them, will get to see where their interview will take place, and will have a chance to ask any questions they may have.

 We want to ensure your child feels safe and that they are informed of the process.
-The family advocate will meet with you while your child is in their forensic interview to help answer your questions and inform you of the services we offer.
+The family advocate will meet with you during your child’s forensic interview to help answer your questions and inform you about the services we offer.

-What do I tell my child about my appointment?
+What do I tell my child about the appointment?

 We understand that explaining to your child what a child advocacy center is can seem overwhelming.
 You know your child best, so we encourage you to speak to them at their level of understanding and to be honest.